Prime Number Distribution and Shannon Entropy

 The Prime Number Theorem is one of the most famous theorems in mathematics.
 It tells us something about the distribution of the prime numbers.

 How many of the first n integers 1,2,3,4,....,n are prime?
-The Prime Number Theorem says the number of primes is approximately n/log(n)
+The Prime Number Theorem says the number of primes is approximately n/log(n) where the log is base e.

 This is not an exact count, n/log(n) is only an approximation, but as n gets bigger the approximation gets better and better.